 The possible outcomes of the first year exam are "Pass" – the student is qualified to begin work towards the preliminary exam; "Partial Pass"– the student is qualified to begin work towards a preliminary exam but additional coursework or actions are required; and "Fail."
 A "Pass" or "Partial Pass" outcome requires at least three affirmative votes.
 Any student failing the qualifying exam on the initial attempt will have one additional attempt by the end of the semester immediately following.
 Failure of the exam on the second attempt will disqualify the student from further doctoral studies in the Duke ECE program.

-This exam is an oral examination normally scheduled after a student has completed most of his/her course work, but prior to the main research of the dissertation.
-The examination consists of (1) a thesis research proposal presentation and defense and (2) an oral examination of fundamentals in the major field and related work.
+The preliminary examination is normally scheduled after a student has completed most of his/her course work, but prior to the main research of the dissertation, and must be completed by the end of academic year 3.
+The examination consists of (1) a written dissertation research proposal, presentation, and defense and (2) an oral examination of fundamentals in the major field and related work.

 The length of the examination is at least 90 minutes but no more than 2 hours.
 The committee that administers this exam is nominated by the student's advisor and is approved by the Director of Graduate Studies and the Dean of the Graduate School at least one month before the exam takes place.
 The committee must consist of at least five members (including the student's advisor, who normally serves as committee chair), at least three of whom must be ECE graduate faculty members.
 In addition, the Graduate School requires that at least one member of the committee be from outside the students’ curricular area.
 In order to successfully complete the preliminary exam, at least four of the five committee members (including the chair) must vote in favor of a pass.